nvim-neorg/neorg/ROADMAP.md

 - [x] Directory Manager and File Aggregator - workspaces are a pretty fundamental concept within Neorg, and writing a tool that can efficiently manage and manipulate enormous collections of notes will be critical for any Neorg-like tool.
-- [ ] (STALLED: Waiting for [tree-sitter](https://github.com/tree-sitter/tree-sitter/pull/2126)) Multithreaded parsing library - note collections can get big, like really big.
+- [ ] Multithreaded parsing library - note collections can get big, like really big.
 Parsing all of these on a single thread could take even minutes.
 Having a good multithreaded parsing library will help a lot.
 - [ ] Sqlite - having an sqlite database as a centralized data store will be super